 A Skilled Child Support Attorney Can Help Ensure Your Child's Best Interests Are Met

 For divorcing or unmarried parents, child support can become a contentious issue.
-Every case is different, and consulting a child support attorney to represent you in this matter is important.
+Every case is different, and consulting a Nassau County child support lawyer to represent you in this matter is important.
 At our Nassau County , NY, and Queens, NY, law offices, attorneys David L. Martin, Esq. and Sofiya Shoaib, Esq.can help you navigate the complex legal issues that arise in child support cases, whether you are expecting to pay or expecting to receive child support.

 Child Support in the State of New York